EmilioG1/piglatin/README.md

 Test: "it should handle multiple words in string for all cases"
-code: pigLatin("are you cooking quail if so we squeal") expected output:"areway ouyay ookingcay ailquay ifay osay eway quealsay"
+code: pigLatin("are you cooking quail if so we squeal") expected output:"areway ouyay ookingcay ailquay ifway osay eway quealsay"

 Describe pigLatinUtility();